Skip to main content

 Scribe: Environmental Field Data Capture

-Scribe is a software tool developed by the USEPA's Environmental Response Team (ERT) to assist in the process of managing environmental data.
+Scribe is a software tool developed by EPA's Environmental Response Team (ERT) to assist in the process of managing environmental data.
 Scribe captures sampling, observational, and monitoring field data.
 Examples of Scribe field tasks include Soil Sampling, Water Sampling, Air Sampling and Biota Sampling.
 Scribe can import electronic data including Analytical Lab Result data (EDD) and Sampling Location data such as GPS.
 Scribe supports handheld extensions, Scriblets, to capture and import sampling and monitoring data collected on handheld PDAs.

 Federal Remediation Technologies Roundtable